10 Super Fun Outdoor Games to Play All Summer Long

 Best outdoor game for breaking the ice: Human bingo

 Did you invite friends from high school, college, and the office to the gathering this year?
 Avoid any awkward silences by playing human bingo at the start of the party.
 Ahead of your bash, make grid sheets (enough for each guest) with different personality traits or “fun facts” in each box.
 For example, you could do a mix of facts that will fit a range of people, such as "knows the host from elementary school," as well as ones that will only fit one person, such as "broke his ankle at last year's party."

 Have your guests go around and collect signatures from the people who possess each trait.
 The first person with a full grid of signatures wins.
 Plus, you’ll get conversations flowing and new friendships forming before anyone even gets to their second drink.

-Best game for a pool party: Capture the bottle
+Best outdoor game for a pool party: Capture the bottle

 Best party game for all ages: Giant Jenga

 Sometimes, you need a yard game that can entertain both kids and adults alike.
 That's where Giant Jenga comes in.
 You already know the rules of this building blocks game: Each player takes a turn removing one block from the tower and placing it on the topmost level of the stack.
 Whoever knocks the tower over, loses.